Philangr/python-mysql-quickstart-rename/README.md

 ## n00b guide

 Have no idea what you're doing?
 You're in the right place.
 Here, I'm going to walk you through the steps to get a basic python application working, including a connected mysql database.
-Think of mysql as the memories of your app, the python is the brain, processing those memories, among other thing.
+Think of mysql as the memories of your app, the python is the brain, processing those memories, among other things.

 ### 1. Install MySQL (the database)